-- Be aware of any taxes and fees that apply to UK binary options trading
+- Taxes and fees that apply to UK residents

 Licensing And Regulation

-While UK regulation is well regarded there are also many other hugely reputable licensing bodies.
+UK regulation is highly regarded, but there are also many other hugely reputable licensing bodies.
 These include CySEC (Cyprus) MiFID (EU) and ASIC (Australia).
-Often the best brokers originate in Europe or Australia and there are plenty to choose from.
+Often the best brokers originate in Europe or Australia, and there are plenty to choose.

 Mobile Trading Tools